konradkeska/subliminal-next/README.md

 ## About

-First of, this theme was supposed to be only for my personal use, but later after coming to the conclusion that some people might find it useful, I decided to share it.
+First of, this theme was supposed to be only for my personal use, but later (after coming to the conclusion that some people might find it useful) I've decided to share it.

 It is basically a subjectively revamped version of awesome [Subliminal](https://github.com/gaearon/subliminal) theme made by [Dan Abramov](https://github.com/gaearon).

-After using it for a while I began adding consecutive adjustments and finally came out with a basically new theme.
+After using Subliminal for a while I began adding consecutive adjustments and finally came out with a basically new theme.

 Major changes: